-Crystal Quinzani was appointed Deputy Director, MHF Finance, Special Projects and Reporting, of the Division of Finance and Administration (DFA), effective May 9, 2022.
+Crystal Quinzani became Acting Director of Division Finance Administration (DFA) in August 23, 2023.
+Prior to this move she was the Deputy Director, MHF Finance, Special Projects and Reporting for DFA, a position that she held since May 2022.
 Ms. Quinzani joined the Department in August 2016 as Director of Financial Analysis for DFA and in July 2017 became Director of MHF Finance for DFA.
 She came to the Department from the State of Florida, where she worked for the Florida Office of Financial Regulation for seven years, and was Area Financial Manager for the Division of Banking.
 Prior to her work with the State of Florida, she spent 16 years working in various capacities in community banks in the Orlando, Florida area.
 She holds a Bachelor of Arts degree in Finance from the University of Central Florida.